 Choose a pot that makes your Hoya macrophylla slightly root-bound, as constricted roots encourage the plant to bloom.

-These Hoya plants can stay in the same pot for at least 2 to 3 years before repotting.
+Hoya plants can stay in the same pot for at least 2-3 years before repotting in spring or early summer.

 The thing to keep in mind while repotting is to choose 2 inches wider containers than the previous.

-Wait for 3 to 4 days after watering to remove the Hoyas root and any loose dirt from the old pot.
+Additionally, wait 3-4 days after watering to remove the Hoyas and any loose dirt from the old pot.

-Afterward, fill the pot with airy soil mix, replant the Hoyas, cover the roots lightly with sand, and water it just to make the soil moist.
+Afterward, fill the pot with soil, replant them, gently cover the roots with sand and then water generously.

 5. Occasional Pruning

-Pruning is not mandatory in Hoya macrophylla, given their sluggish pace of growth, until you wish to make them compact.
+Pruning is not mandatory in Hoya macrophylla, given their sluggish growth, until you wish to make them compact.

-Infestation includes mealy bugs and aphids, showing signs like tufts of cotton under the leaves leading to the curling and yellowing of the leaves.
+Infestation includes mealy bugs and aphids, showing signs like cottony tufts under the leaves leading to curling and yellowing.

-So, this is the time to isolate the plants and prune off the pest-attacked leaves.
+Hence it’s best to isolate the plants and prune off the pest or disease-attacked leaves.

 Besides pests, root rot, mold, and fungus growth are common problems under high humidity and temperature.

-You can control the spread by cutting off the damaged leaves with the help sterilized garden scissor or garden pruner and spraying copper-rich fungicide.
+You can control the spread by cutting off the damaged leaves with the help of sterilized garden scissors and spraying copper-rich fungicide.

 You can also watch the video for reference!

-This Hoya is a slow-growing succulent vine that gathers nutrients from the air, rain, fog, and mist.
+Hoya varieties are slow-growing succulent vines that gather nutrients from the air, rain, fog, and mist.

-As soon as the vine reaches maturity, you can enjoy the clustered, star-shaped, pink-white inflorescence growing from the peduncle every summer.
+When the vine reaches maturity, you can enjoy the clusters of star-shaped, pink-white inflorescence growing from the peduncle every summer.

-The foliage of Hoya can spread up to 2 feet wide in maturity under good care.
+Additionally, mature Hoyas can spread up to 2 feet wide with good care.

-And the leaves can go up to 6 inches long with yellow, white, or pink variegation from the borders over the green with a waxy shine.
+And leaves can go up to 6 inches long with marginal yellow, white, or pink variegation over a green, waxy, and shiny backdrop.

-Moreover, Hoya macrophylla blooms with purple stalks with a height of 1 to 3 inches during the late spring and summer.
+Moreover, Hoya macrophylla flowers with purple stalks with a height of 1-3 inches during the late spring and summer.

-According to California Poison Control System (CPCS), Hoya Plants, including Hoya macrophylla, are non-toxic to pets and humans.
+According to ASPCA, Hoya plants, including Hoya macrophylla, are non-toxic to pets and humans.

-So, contact the helplines below if you find anything wrong with you or your pet due to Hoya macrophylla.
+So, contact the helplines below if you find anything wrong with you or your pet.

 Propagating Hoya in the spring and summer is easy if you know the steps and media required to multiply it.